 Just the facts, ma'am -- that's what the US Bureau of Labor Statistics aims to deliver.
 The agency (also known as BLS) collects, processes, analyzes, and shares labor economics information with Congress, other government entities, the public, and the business sector.
 It reports statistics regarding inflation, unemployment, labor productivity, workplace safety, and much more.
 BLS searches for data that reflect current economic conditions, are impartial, and are relevant to current social and economic issues.
 It also is responsible for several publications, including the Occupational Outlook Handbook.
-BLS was established in 1884 and is a part of the Department of Labor.
+BLS is a part of the Department of Labor.

 In 2010 BLS began receiving funding for statistics about green jobs, including information about their number and trend, industrial, occupational, and geographic distribution, and wages.
 To compile this information BLS collects data from some 120,000 businesses, including producers of green goods and services and companies that use green production techniques.